-You will need to treat the top and bottom of the screen as 2 separate screens, meshing each into the channel running along the top or bottom of the mid-bar respectively.
+You will need to treat the top and bottom of each leaf as 2 separate screens, meshing each into the channel running along the top or bottom of the mid-bar respectively.

-- Unroll your mesh and lay it over your frame. - Cut a piece from the roll which is about 40mm bigger than the screen on all 4 sides. - Meshing with some of the thicker meshes is a little tougher and you will need to apply pressure to push the mesh and spline into the channel.
+- Lay your frame down on a hard flat surface with the channel facing upwards. - Unroll your mesh and lay it over your frame. - Cut a piece from the roll which is about 40mm bigger than the screen on all 4 sides. - Meshing with some of the thicker meshes is a little tougher and you will need to apply pressure to push the mesh and spline into the channel. - Position the longest side of the frame closest to you, this is the side you need to start with.
+The aim is to get the mesh as straight as possible on the first 2 sides. - Try to keep the weave of the mesh in line with the frame, use the concave end of the spline tool first to locate the mesh into the channel. - Holding the spline tool in one hand and the spline in the other, start to roll the spline down into the channel.
+Try to keep to one smooth continuous movement.

-- Try to keep the weave of the mesh in line with the frame, use the concave end of the spline tool first to locate the mesh into the channel. - Holding the spline tool in one hand and the spline in the other, start to roll the spline down into the channel.
-Try to keep to one smooth continuous movement. - When you reach the end of this side, turn the spline tool around and use the convex end to push the spline home. - Turn your screen around to work on the second side.
+- When you reach the end of this side, turn the spline tool around and use the convex end to push the spline home. - Turn your screen around to work on the second side.
 Loop the spline around the corner leaving a little slack in the loop.
-Where the frame will not allow you to loop, cut the spline with a pair of scissors and start again on the next side. - Then mesh the 2nd side as you did the first.

-Continue in this way around sides 3 & 4.
+Where the frame will not allow you to loop, cut the spline with a pair of scissors and start again on the next side. - Then mesh the 2nd side as you did the first. - When the 2nd side has been completed you can go back to the corner and using a flat headed screw driver or the end of a pair of scissors push the spline down into the corner. - Continue in this way around sides 3 & 4.
 The mesh will naturally start to tension at this point.
 Try not to over tension as this will bow the framework.